RutledgePaulV/piped/readme.md

    ; *optional* - defaults to {}
-   ; configuration passed to the aws-api client in case you need to customize ; things like the credentials provider or endpoints for testing against :client-opts          {}
+   ; configuration passed to the aws-api client in case you need to customize ; things like the credentials provider
+   :client-opts          {}

    ; *optional* - defaults to true
-   ; whether to create dedicated threads for processing each message ; or if the processing should share the core.async dispatch thread ; pool (only set this to false if you're doing non-blocking io) :blocking-consumers   true})
+   ; whether to create dedicated threads for processing each message ; or if the processing should share the core.async dispatch thread ; pool (only set this to false if you're doing non-blocking) :blocking-consumers   true})

 ; registers a processor with the above config